Mkk1313/recipe-rating-inference-and-prediction/README.md

 I believe the **`description`** column is likely **NMAR (Not Missing At Random)**.

-The description column has 114 missing values.
+The description column has **70 missing values**.
 This missingness is likely NMAR because the decision to leave a description blank depends on the description itself—specifically, its perceived necessity.
-Recipe contributors may not provide descriptions for recipes they consider self-explanatory or very simple (e.g., "toast" or "scrambled eggs").
-Similarly, contributors might skip descriptions when they feel the recipe name is sufficiently descriptive (e.g., "Classic Chocolate Chip Cookies").
+Recipe contributors may not provide descriptions for recipes they consider self-explanatory or very simple.

 The key insight is that the missingness mechanism is directly related to the *unobserved value* of the description: recipes with missing descriptions likely would have had simple or redundant descriptions if they were filled in.

 **Additional data that could explain this missingness (making it MAR):**
-- **User engagement metrics**: Number of recipes posted by each user, time spent on Food.com (more engaged users might consistently write descriptions)
+- **User engagement metrics**: Number of recipes posted by each user, time spent on Food.com
-- **Recipe complexity score**: An external measure of recipe complexity could reveal whether simpler recipes systematically have more missing descriptions
+- **Recipe complexity score**: An external measure of recipe complexity
-- **User demographic data**: Contributor experience level or account age might predict description completeness
+- **User demographic data**: Contributor experience level or account age

 ---

 ### Missingness Dependency

 I analyzed whether the missingness of **`avg_rating`** depends on other columns.
-Recipes have missing average ratings when they received no user ratings at all.
+Recipes have missing average ratings when they received no user ratings at all (2,609 recipes).

 **Test 1: Does avg_rating missingness depend on n_ingredients?**

 <iframe src="assets/fig6_missingness_ingredients.html" width=800 height=600 frameBorder=0></iframe>

-- **Observed difference in mean ingredients:** -0.5423
+- **Observed difference in mean ingredients:** -0.2542
+  - Recipes WITH ratings: 9.21 ingredients
+  - Recipes WITHOUT ratings: 9.46 ingredients
-- **P-value:** 0.000
+- **P-value:** 0.0000

-With a p-value of 0.000, we reject the null hypothesis.
+With a p-value of 0.0000, we reject the null hypothesis.
 The missingness of `avg_rating` **does depend** on `n_ingredients`, making it **MAR (Missing At Random)**.
-Recipes with missing ratings have significantly fewer ingredients on average, suggesting that simpler recipes may be less likely to receive user ratings—possibly because users view them as too basic to warrant feedback.
+Recipes with missing ratings have **slightly more ingredients** on average.

 ---